cu-mkp/m-k-manuscript-data/_texts/p-063v_tl.md

-##  Flanders blue—green
+##  Flanders blue

-In the month of May, one puts some putrified cow dung under horse dung.
-Then mix them with iron.
+In the month of May, one puts the dung of a cow to putrify under horse dung.
+Then one mixes with floree.